saianirudhbejugam-hash/Social-Media-Based-Misinformation-Detection-Using-Machine-Learning-Models/README.md

 - Each notebook contains markdown cells describing its purpose and the associated CSV files it requires.

 ### 2. `7150CEM_SAIANIRUDH_TR_DATA_CODE`
-This folder contains all translated (TR) or related dataset files including:
+This folder contains all turkish (TR) language related dataset files including:
 - Jupyter notebooks for experiments involving translated or alternative language data.
 - Corresponding CSV datasets utilized in these notebooks.
 - Documentation within notebooks clarifies the usage of each file.